Weobley High School

 Pupils with a Statement of Special Education Needs or an EHC Plan

-In the case of fixed term or permanent exclusion the Statements Co-ordinator and Educational
+In the case of fixed-term or permanent exclusion the Local Authority SEND Officer will be informed.

-The SEN Co-ordinator will organise a review meeting with parents/carers and other professional representatives to reconsider the current provision in the statement.
+The SEND Co-ordinator will be invited to the reintegration meeting or arrange a review meeting with parents/carers and other professional representatives to reconsider the current provision in the statement/EHC Plan.

 Serious unacceptable behaviour may result in the establishment of a Governing Body Behaviour Panel to examine the future of an individual student at Weobley High School.
 One of the options considered by the panel will be the drawing up of a behaviour contract between the student, parent and school.

 If a pupil is excluded, the Chairman of Governors is automatically informed.
 Parents have the right to appeal to the Governors against exclusion.
-The role of the governing body/committee is to review exclusions imposed by the Headteacher.
-They can uphold an exclusion, or direct the pupils’ reinstatement.
+The role of the governing body/committee is to review exclusions imposed by the Executive Headteacher.
+They can uphold an exclusion, or direct the pupil’s reinstatement.
 Governing body meetings need only to take place for permanent exclusions or fixed term exclusions of over 5 days.
-A Local Authority Adviser will also be invited
+A Local Authority Adviser will also be invited.

 Support to Individual Pupils